Mindy0204/ExportKoboToNotion/README.md

 1. Connect your Kobo to your computer and open it in File Explorer.
 Navigate into the `.kobo` directory and copy the file called `KoboReader.sqlite`, and then paste it into the `export-kobo-to-notion` folder and rename it `highlights.sqlite`.

-1. Go to your Notion library database and make sure that the database contains a "Title" property with the name of the book, and a "Highlights" checkbox property which defaults to unchecked.
-(The script will match books based on the title, and then see if highlights have already been uploaded: if not, it will upload them, and then set the "Highlights" box to checked).
+1. Go to your Notion library database and make sure that the database contains a **"Title" text property** and a **"Highlights" checkbox property** which defaults to unchecked.
+(The script will see if highlights have already been uploaded: if not, it will upload them, and then set the "Highlights" box to checked).

 1. Run the script with the command `npm start`, and then check your Notion database to confirm that it worked.